ICU Medical (NASDAQ:ICUI) Releases FY 2022 Earnings Guidance

 ICU Medical (NASDAQ:ICUI – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
-The company provided earnings per share (EPS) guidance of $9.000-$10.500 for the period, compared to the Thomson Reuters consensus estimate of $7.760.
+The company provided earnings per share guidance of $9.000-$10.500 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $7.760.
 The company issued revenue guidance of -.

-ICU Medical (NASDAQ:ICUI – Get Rating) last announced its earnings results on Thursday, February 24th.
-The medical instruments supplier reported $1.82 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $1.64 by $0.18.
+ICU Medical (NASDAQ:ICUI – Get Rating) last issued its earnings results on Thursday, February 24th.
+The medical instruments supplier reported $1.52 earnings per share for the quarter, beating the consensus estimate of $1.41 by $0.11.
+The company had revenue of $340.53 million during the quarter, compared to analysts’ expectations of $323.90 million.
 ICU Medical had a return on equity of 8.58% and a net margin of 7.84%.
-The business had revenue of $340.53 million during the quarter, compared to analysts’ expectations of $323.90 million.
-During the same quarter last year, the business posted $1.52 earnings per share.
-The company’s quarterly revenue was up 6.3% on a year-over-year basis.
-On average, equities research analysts anticipate that ICU Medical will post 8.15 earnings per share for the current year.
+ICU Medical’s quarterly revenue was up 6.3% compared to the same quarter last year.
+During the same period in the prior year, the business posted $1.52 EPS.
+As a group, equities analysts predict that ICU Medical will post 8.61 earnings per share for the current fiscal year.

-In related news, CEO Vivek Jain sold 36,000 shares of the stock in a transaction on Thursday, March 3rd.
-The stock was sold at an average price of $240.00, for a total value of $8,640,000.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Insiders sold a total of 37,323 shares of company stock valued at $8,957,520 in the last quarter.
-9.10% of the stock is currently owned by corporate insiders.
+In other news, CEO Vivek Jain sold 1,159 shares of the stock in a transaction that occurred on Thursday, December 30th.
+The stock was sold at an average price of $240.00, for a total value of $278,160.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Insiders sold a total of 37,323 shares of company stock valued at $8,957,520 in the last three months.
+Corporate insiders own 9.10% of the company’s stock.

 About ICU Medical (Get Rating)